Skip to content

 This is textbook MCP tool dependency documentation.

-The YARA rule treats any imperative instruction in a tool description as coercive injection.
+The pattern rule treats any imperative instruction in a tool description as coercive injection.

 Until scanners can distinguish “call this tool first” (dependency) from “ignore previous instructions” (injection), these flags will keep appearing.